 - Exporting Responses as a PDF then Uploading to Client Card

 After you create a new blank form, you can give it a bit of personality!
-Google Forms lets you customize the theme—allowing you to change the header, background color, and font style.
+Google Forms lets you customise the theme—allowing you to change the header, background colour, and font style.

 Click the palette at the top of the screen—the Theme Options menu you will appear, where you can customise:

 - The header (choose a header image from one of the stock photos provided or upload one of your own)

 - The main colour of the form